[Updated August 11: Congratulations to Artem Kuznetsov for his selection as the winner of the 2022 Heida Hermanns Piano Competition!]

 The esteemed Alexander Platt will serve as the Artistic Director for the Heida Competition.
 Platt has built a unique career spanning the worlds of symphony, chamber music, and opera as conductor, music director, curator and host.
 Based in Chicago and New York, he is Music Director of the La Crosse Symphony, the Waukegan Symphony and the Wisconsin Philharmonic, he serves as the music director of the Maverick Concerts in Woodstock, New York during the summers, and is the Curator of Concerts at MoCA Westport.

 Platt said of the Competition, “After a hiatus of over two years we are so thrilled that the Heida is back, and better than ever.
-In addition to four illustrious finalists, we shall be hosting all their performances at our beautiful MoCA campus, with our vintage Hamburg “D” grand piano now beautifully restored by Ivan Brunner, a skilled technician in the Hamburg Steinway traditions, who actually used to take care of the instrument when it was regularly used at Carnegie Hall.”
+In addition to four illustrious finalists, we shall be hosting all their performances at our beautiful MoCA campus, with our vintage Hamburg “D” grand piano now beautifully restored by Ivan Brunner, a skilled technician in the Hamburg Steinway traditions.”

 The winner receives a cash prize of $10,000, and each of the other finalists will receive a prize of $2,500.